- Code BIAN6515

 b) 89 hours of independent student research, reading and writing.

 *Please note that participation in the field training (mock excavation) is mandatory.
-The excavation is repeated each day (Monday to Friday) in Week 6.
-Each student participates in the excavation one day only (9am-5pm).
-The allocation of students to a particular day is undertaken at the start of the course to as far as possible account for each student's other course clashes and/or Week 6 commitments.
+The excavation is repeated each morning and afternoon from Monday to Wednesday in Week 6.
+Each student participates in the excavation for one half-day only (8am-12 noon or 1-5pm).
+The allocation of students to a particular excavation session is undertaken at the start of the course to account for each student's other course clashes and/or Week 6 commitments as far as possible.

 Requisite and Incompatibility